 (13 hearts + Queen of spades) then you get 0 points and the other 3 players get 26 points each!
 This is called Shooting the Moon.

 Trying this can be a really risky move though, since if another player gets just one of the hearts you'll end up with a lot of points...

 As of 21.02.2014 I've changed the game so the Queen of Spades no longer breaks hearts.
 I used to get complaints that it didn't, then when I changed it to make sure she did break then I got even more complaints about that.
 So, it looks like most people want the Queen of Spades to not break hearts, so that's the way it'll be from now on.
 Please do not write to me requesting that I change this again!

 This game was made by me.
+(For those that keep emailing me about this, no, I did not invent Hearts, I just made this particular version of the game!).
 My name is Einar Egilsson and over there on the left is my current Facebook profile picture!

 Hearts is the third card game I've created, the other two are Shithead and Crazy Eights.

 I used to play Hearts a lot when I was younger, it was one of the games that came with every version of Windows.
 I wanted to be able to